BlueStreak-TH/Data_munging/README.md

 #### 1. What do I believe I did well on this assignment?

 I have used different pandas methods and functions to structure, apply, split, filter, and transform data.
-I grouped the data columns according to the specific criteria and performed mathematical computation on it.
+I used the `groupby()` method to categorize the data according to the specific criteria and performed mathematical aggregations to explore the relationships between data values.

 ### 2. What was the most challenging part of this assignment?

 Understanding the statistical operations and how to perform statistical computations on the categorized columns was a little bit challenging at first.
-Also, Aggregating multiple columns to get a single value.
+In addition, Aggregating multiple columns to get a single value.

 ### 3. What would have made this assignment a better experience?